plazma

 plazma: The Pioneers of Slovak Electronic Dance

-plazma is a foundational electronic dance music project from Slovakia, renowned for shaping the Central European club scene in the late 1990s and early 2000s.
-The duo achieved major commercial success with their debut album, which became one of the best-selling records in Slovak history.
+plazma is a Slovak electronic dance music project that became a defining force in Central European pop culture in the late 1990s and early 2000s.
+Hailing from Bratislava, the group achieved massive commercial success with their debut album, which became one of the best-selling records in Slovak history.

 Early career